othermedia/munin-notify/README.md

 ## Known Munin Issues

 There are several known issues with Munin's alerting.
+It's recommended that you apply the following patches to your Munin installation if necessary to ensure that alerting is accurate.

-1. 'FIXED' notifications do not work correctly (fixed in Munin 2.0.26 - patch available at https://github.com/munin-monitoring/munin/pull/334)
+1. 'FIXED' notifications do not work correctly (fixed in future Munin 2.0.26 - patch available at https://github.com/munin-monitoring/munin/pull/334)
-2. Inherited alert thresholds do not produce alerts (not yet merged - patch available at https://github.com/munin-monitoring/munin/pull/362)
+2. Inherited alert thresholds do not produce alerts (fixed in future Munin 2.0.26 - patch available at https://github.com/munin-monitoring/munin/pull/362)